BodenmillerGroup/steinbock/docs/specs/file-types.md

 ## Probabilities

-File extension: `.tiff`
+File extension: .tiff

 Color images, with one color per class encoding the probability of pixels belonging to that class

 16-bit unsigned integer TIFF images in YXS dimension order, same YX ratio as source image

 !!! danger "Probability image size"
-    The size of probability images may be different from the original images (see [Ilastik pixel classification workflow](../cli/classification.md#ilastik)).
+    The size of probability images may be different from the original images (see [Ilastik pixel classification](../cli/classification.md#ilastik)).

 ## Masks

-File extension: `.tiff`
+File extension: .tiff

 Grayscale image, with one unique value per object ("object ID", 0 for background)